newlogic/smartscanner-android-api/README.md

 # SmartScanner Android

-Convenience API for [ID PASS SmartScanner](https://github.com/idpass/idpass-smart-scanner-core/) to simplify the Intent call out process.
+Convenience API for [SmartScanner Core](https://github.com/idpass/smartscanner-core/) to simplify the Intent call out process.

 This library provides methods that can be called to initiate scanning of MRZ, barcode, and [ID PASS Lite](https://github.com/idpass/idpass-lite) cards, instead of manually creating and calling intents.